rob-foulkrod/Frontier-Hack-Event/index.md

 - <a href="https://aka.ms/2025jul-agentideation-engage" target="_blank">Copilot Agent Ideation Partner</a><br>
   Need help shaping an idea into a potential Copilot agent?
 This tool coaches you through evaluating its potential, clarifying goals, and framing a winning strategy.

+- <a href="https://m365.cloud.microsoft/chat/?titleId=P_be483bea-dc19-b6ae-1d69-fde1f2c7b661" target="_blank">Idea Coach</a><br>
+  Looking for a brainstorming companion?
+Idea Coach is designed to inspire creativity and help you navigate the brainstorming process with ease.

 - <a href="https://appsource.microsoft.com/en-us/product/office/WA200007578" target="_blank">Prompt Coach</a><br>
   Want better prompts?
 Prompt Coach helps you generate, refine, and evaluate prompts so they align with your goals and get better results with Copilot.